 Lasagna Bolognese has flavor unlike any I have ever tasted.
 I call it non-traditional because it is not tomato based.
-It was a family favorite of Anthony Bourdain and it was on his home menu rotation.
+It was a family favorite of Anthony Bourdain and on his home menu rotation.
 This recipe served as the instruction manual for my first lasagna, so that in itself was a learning experience.

 Who knew, besides every experienced cook, that you don’t have to cook the noodles in advance for lasagna?
 It was a revelation to me that it’s because they absorb plenty of moisture while baking.
 These noodles turned out perfectly, with an al dente bite to them.